terrapower/armi/doc/user/assorted_guide.rst

            convergence: 1.0e-2

-The ``tightCouplingSettings`` settings interact with the interfaces available in ARMI (or an ARMI app) and parameters can be a registered parameter.
-The ``convergence`` setting within ``tightCouplingSettings`` is expected to be any float value.
+The ``tightCouplingSettings`` settings interact with the interfaces available in ARMI (or an ARMI app).
+The interface headers (i.e., "globalFlux" and "thermalHydraulics") must match the value prescribed for :py:attr:`Interface.function <armi.interfaces.interface.function>`.
+The option, ``parameter``, can be a registered parameter.
+The ``convergence`` option is expected to be any float value.
 In the current implementation, different interfaces may have different developer intended restrictions.
-For example, the global flux solver currently only allows the eigenvalue (i.e. :math:`k_{\text{eff}}`) or block-wise power to be valid ``parameter`` values.
+For example, the global flux interface currently only allows the eigenvalue (i.e. :math:`k_{\text{eff}}`) or block-wise power to be valid ``parameter`` values.

 .. warning::
-    The inherent limitations of the above interface-based tight coupling settings have been documented and a new and improved interface is currently being developed.
+    The inherent limitations of the above interface-based tight coupling settings have been documented and a new and improved user-interface is currently being developed.

 In the global flux interface, the following norms are used to compute the convergence of :math:`k_{\text{eff}}` and block-wise power.